200 MCQ on Education with answers.

 192. Preparing the child for future life as an aim of

-education is preparing child for
+education is preparing the child for?

 194. Harmonious development of the child aim of education

-(a) Development of all the qualities of the mind to the
+a.
+Development of all the qualities of the mind to the

 maximum possible extent.

-potentialities of the child in a balanced manner.
+the child in a balanced manner.

-(c) The state is superior to the individual transcending
+c.
+The state is superior to the individual transcending all his desires and

-basis that the state
+the basis that the state?

-(a) Is supreme to dictate what shall be taught and how
+a.
+Is supreme to dictate what shall be taught and how

 shall be taught.

-its individual members.
+members.

-(c) Has a right and a bounden duty to mould the citizen
+c.
+Has a right and a bounden duty to mold the citizen to a pattern which

-to a pattern which makes for its own preservation and enhancement.
+makes for its own preservation and enhancement.

-(a) The individuals for the purpose of serving the needs
+a.
+The individuals for the purpose of serving the needs

 of the society.